Save time and money with this Welsh Rabbit Cheese recipe

 7. Breakfast delight: Pour the cheese sauce over scrambled eggs or omelets for a cheesy and satisfying breakfast.

-These are just a few ideas to experiment with the versatile Welsh Rarebit cheese sauce.
+These are just a few simple ways to use classic Welsh Rarebit cheese sauce.

 The Welsh Rabbit Recipe was a popular and cheap meal during the war